-CADx (Computer-Aided Diagnosis): Standalone software with a function of outputting quantitative data such as differential diagnosis of benign and malignant lesions and disease progression related to lesion candidates as numerical values, graphs, etc. in addition to detection of regions with suspected lesions or a device incorporating such software.
+CADx (Computer-Aided Diagnosis): Standalone software with a function of outputting quantitative data such as differential diagnosis of benign and malignant lesions and disease progression as numerical values, graphs, etc. in addition to detection of regions with suspected lesions or a device incorporating such software.
 This includes those that provide diagnostic support by providing candidate diagnostic results, information on risk assessment, etc.

-This document summarizes the review points for an approval application for CADe, a diagnostic aid for reading medical images.
+This document summarizes the review points for an approval application for CADe, which provides diagnostic support during endoscopy.
 It does not suggest severity of the disease or classify detected findings (those that detect multiple types of findings are included, but those that classify and present the types of detected findings are excluded).
-It also applies to those used as the second reader or concurrent reader.
+In other words, this review point applies to the supporting software for detecting lesion with endoscopic imaging specified in No. 1991 of the Appendix 2 of specially controlled medical devices, controlled medical devices, and general medical devices designated by the Minister of Health, Labour and Welfare according to the stipulations in Article 2, Paragraphs 5 to 7 of the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices (MHLW Ministerial Announcement No. 298 of 2004).
+It also applies to those used as concurrent readers.